What power did the Rowlatt Act, 1919 gave to government?

 3) It allowed the detention of political leaders without any trial for three years.

 4) It means that the British Government can arrest any Indian leader without any proof of crime.

 Hence Reason has nothing to do with the Assertion part.

 Why was Satyagraha organised in Champaran in 1916?

 What was the effect of the Non-cooperation movement on the plantation workers in Assam?

-For plantation worker, in assam, freedom means to move freely. when workers heard of the non-cooperation movement,thousands of worker defied the authorities,left the plantation and started moving towards their homes.
+For plantation worker, in assam, freedom means to move freely.
+When workers heard of the non-cooperation movement, thousands of workers defied the authorities, left the plantation, and started moving towards their homes.

 Assertion: During the Non-Cooperation movement people began discarding imported clothes and started wearing khadi.